wireapp/wire-server/docs/src/developer/reference/config-options.md

 TODO: deprecate this, also rename this section.  it's about federation now.

-TODO: should we consider the federation strategy from federator in the union returned by brig for a transition period as well?
+TODO: should we consider the federation strategy from federator in the union returned by brig for a transition period as well?  (if not, we need to insist on updating brig's config before this upgrade.  no remote backend may be unlisted and use the search policy default.  we should also crash on startup when somebody tries that.)

 The lookup and search of users on a wire instance can be configured.
 This can be done per federated domain.